yudapinhas/helmfiles/charts/jenkins/README.md

       │   └── release.groovy
   ```

   You can take example from git@github.com:yudapinhas/netgod-terraform.git repository which we used for testing.
+- Add your own repos to charts/jenkins/jenkins-dsl/repos.groovy.

 ## 5️⃣ Deployment Script
 Run the script `jenkins-shared-lib/scripts/deploy_jenkins.sh` to deploy Jenkins: